Tacoma Washington

 STILL HAUNTED?

-Most probably so.
-Though my 2 book sources are old, the same activity is still happening, according to on-line sources.
+tacomaMost probably so.
+Though my two book sources are old, the same activity still happens, according to online sources.

 Past politicians, employees, staff and perhaps a prisoner or two from the jail are all possibilities for the shadows seen and chased, and other paranormal activity that has been reported.
 Some may be lonely, in need of entertainment, so they try to engage the guards, and anyone else who will pay them attention, and even chase them!

-Others may be trying to get caught up on their paperwork, or prepare for a council meeting/court appearance that they didn’t get to before dying or leaving office; thus they turn on the lights, use the elevator, and go about their business.
+Others may be trying to get caught up on their paperwork, or prepare for a council meeting/court appearance that they didn’t get to before dying or leaving office, thus they turn on the lights, use the elevator, and go about their business.

 The lights, and bell activity could also strongly suggest that someone is trying to get the living to come inside and perhaps see what needs to be done.

 There have been a lot of personal experiences reported to others.
 Former security guards, former tenants, etc. have their stories to tell to authors, and websites.
 Paranormal investigators haven’t been let into the building, as far as I can tell.
-If they have done a private investigation nothing on line has been published.
+If they have done a private investigation nothing online has been published.
 It is wise not to encourage the paranormal community to investigate and make known that the building comes with residents that are hard to evict, when trying to sell or lease it.

 LOCATION